I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 6. Salon Branding & Design (From Free to $2,000)

 Starting a salon also means starting a premium business.
 Not everyone can afford to go to a salon.
-You need to recognize that you’re offering a premium (and sometimes luxury) service.
+You must recognize that you’re offering a premium (and sometimes luxury) service.

 Your brand and image should reflect this.

-So to increase your chances of success with your business, you’ll likely want to invest some money (or time) in the look and feel of your brand.
-I’m talking about logo design, brand colors, and other visual assets that you’ll use in all touchpoints with your salon.
+So, to increase your chances of success with your business, you’ll likely want to invest some money (or time) in the look and feel of your brand.
+I’m talking about logo design, brand colors, and other visual assets you’ll use in all touchpoints with your salon.

 7. Marketing Expenses to Build Your Salon Clientele ($500-$5,000)